felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/compressed-book.jpg" position="center" caption="50 pages of pure nuggets!" >}}

-Instead of taking days to review that information, it will take me 1 hour.
+Instead of taking days to review that information, it will take me one hour.
 This feels almost like cheating, except it isn't!
 I worked hard for this outcome, and now I get to savour it.
-Better yet, since all the crucial information is compact and written by me and for me, the ideas assemble in my head much quicker than if I was just reading the book all over again.
+Better yet, since all the crucial information is compact and written by me and for me, the ideas get organized in my head much quicker than if I was just reading the book all over again.
 The information has been pre-digested.

 Books are not something to be afraid of.
 Not anymore.
 I realized I now